Rental Directive: Related rights

 This article is an almost verbatim copy of Article 15 of the Rome Convention.

 Duration

 The Directive originally fixed minimum periods of protection for the authors' rights and related rights which it created (Arts.
 11, 12) in line with the Berne Convention for the Protection of Literary and Artistic Works and the Rome Convention "without prejudice to further harmonization".
 The further harmonization came with the Directive harmonizing the term of protection of copyright and certain related rights, which fixed the protection periods across the EU and repealed these two articles.

+The Directive 93/98/EEC harmonized protection periods across EU member states, and in 2019, additional revisions aligned these protections with the Directive on Copyright in the Digital Single Market, considering evolving issues like streaming and digital media distribution.

 Implementation

+Over time, various member states have revised their implementation laws to reflect newer directives, such as Directive 2019/790 on copyright in the Digital Single Market, which provides new guidelines on digital content and cross-border licensing.